tc39/notes/es7/2016-05/may-23.md

 MS: Or, we could make it not cross the ASCII boundary, and not do Unicode case folding with respect to the evaluation of this character class.

-JHB: But seems like we should be aligned with Unicode.
+JHD: But seems like we should be aligned with Unicode.

 MS: My proposal just uses UnicodeCaseFolding.txt and will be future-compatible